-Outstanding academic performance is recognized at the end of the Fall and Spring semesters, when the Dean's List is compiled.
-Students who have earned a minimum 3.5 cumulative GPA are honored with Dean's List recognition.
+Outstanding academic performance is recognized at the end of the Fall and Spring semesters, when the Dean's List is compiled Full-time (12 credits/semester) students who have earned a minimum 3.3 GPA for a given semester are honored with Dean's List recognition for that semester.
+(For students entering prior to the class of 1998, the minimum requirement is a 3.25 semester GPA.)

-Students assigned temporary grades are not eligible for inclusion in the Dean's List, unless the grade is in thesis, special problems, or similar courses in which the work is normally continued into the following semester.
+Students assigned temporary grades are not eligible for inclusion in the Dean's List, unless the grade is in thesis, special problems, or similar courses in which the work is normally continued into the following semester